psibi/compilers/src/chapter4.md

     (For follow set, example specifically)

 I personally found that working out the examples, let me to understand the above algorithm better.
-It comes naturally after a certain time.
+Always going back to the informal definition above will help you.
 Now let's see an example:

 [![](./images/c4_g9.png)](./images/c4_g9.png)